Registration

 • $2 million annual aggregate

-Step 1) Click on the following [link] to create a profile.
+• Click this [link] to create a profile.

-Step 3) The original documents listed below must be sent to the College.
+The original documents listed above must be sent to the College.
 Your application will only be processed once all documents are received in their correct format.

 NOTE : An Apprenticeship Agreement is required for all time service and must be submitted to the New Brunswick College of Pharmacists' office before starting a time service period.